amoradinejad/limHaloPT/README.md

 ## Description

 Welcom to limHaloPT, a numerical package for computing the power spectrum of line intensity fluctuations using an 1loop halo model and the large-scale shot noise power spectrum byond Poisson approximations.
-A comparison of teh prediction of the model against simulated intensityy maps of CO and [CII] is performed in arxiv:2111.XXXXX.
+This package is released together with the following journal publication arxiv:2111.XXXXX, where the prediction of the model istested against new suite of simulated intensity maps of CO and [CII], MithraLIMSIMs, piublically avilable on \href{http://cyril.astro.berkeley.edu/MithraLIMSims}.

 The extended halo model of line intensity power spectrum implemented in LIM_PS_HM, combines the predictions of EFTofLSS for halo power spectrum with the standard halo model to account for the nonlinear evolution of matter fluctuations and the nonlinear biasing relation between line intensity fluctuations and the underlying dark matter disctribution, as well as effect of large bulk velocities (Infrared Resummation).
 The loop calculations are performed with direct numerical integration, using CUBA library.